 His heart belongs to his family and they are all that he cares about.

-Strangers, on the other hand, have to work hard to gain his trust.
+Strangers, on the other hand, have to work hard to gain their trust.

 He is good with children and other dogs if socialized right from the start, and will act as a watchful guardian and engage threats that are twice his size without a problem.